-Minimum criteria are established for each of the above factors.
-Applicants who do not meet these criteria are not considered for admission.
-The Admissions Committee reserves the right to use its judgement with respect to individual cases.
-Applicants who have extenuating circumstances may submit a letter to the Admissions Committee with supporting documentation.
-Such applicants are expected to have completed the preprofessional requirements.
+The Admissions Committee reserves the right to use its judgment with respect to individual cases.
+Applicants who have extenuating circumstances may submit a letter requesting special consideration to the Admissions Committee with supporting documentation.
+Such applicants must have completed the preprofessional requirements.
 Special consideration requests must be received by the Admissions Office by January 31 of the year admission is sought.

-Notification of Acceptance: On notification of acceptance, applicants must confirm their intention to register by submitting a nonrefundable tuition deposit within a specified time.
-The deposit is credited toward payment of tuition on completion of registration.
+Deposit: Upon notification of acceptance, applicants will be required to confirm their intention to register by submitting a nonrefundable tuition deposit within a specified time.
+The deposit will be credited toward payment of tuition upon completion of registration.

-Aboriginal Applicants In addition to the quota positions, one additional position per year is lable in the Dorate Hustons and the consideration of the property of t available in the Dental Hygiene program for a qualified student of Aboriginal ancestry, within the meaning of the Constitution Act of 1982, Section 35(2).
+Besides the regular quota positions, additional position(s) per year are available in the Dental Hygiene program for a qualified student of Aboriginal ancestry, within the meaning of the Constitution Act of 1982, Section 35(2).
 Applicants interested in this program should contact the Coordinator of the Native Health Care Careers Program, Faculty of Medicine and Dentistry.
-See also
+See also \$14.1